dominikb1888/INCO/README.md

 ### Session 2 - What: Data Abstraction

 #### Hands-on
+- Introductory Example using Matplotlib (Recreating Progressboard V 0.1)

+#### Lecture
+- Why Visualization Analysis and Design?
+(Slides 2-15)
+- Framework for Visualization Analysis and Design (Slides 16-39)
-- Data Types in Visualization and their implementation in Python
+- Data Types in Visualization and their implementation in Python (Slides 39-93)

 ### Session 3 - Why: Task Abstraction